plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     98	-156.647307	52.357626	36.749282	27.270771	13.086248	0.250244	0.249756	0.250244	0.249756
     99	-156.532925	52.321467	36.641688	27.402067	13.200124	0.250234	0.249767	0.250233	0.249766

-(Optional: download the _ml-independent.txt_ file to your laptop, use a text editor to strip the first 33 lines, and open the file in Tracer.)
+:large_blue_diamond: Use your text editor to strip the first 36 lines, and open the file in Tracer.

+**Important note**: while we are using Tracer to summarize, these results are from maximum likelihood analyses performed for each tree in the tree file.
+Because this is not a purely Bayesian analysis, you need not be overly concerned by the low ESS values reported by Tracer.

 Answer these questions using the output you have generated.
 Here's a key to the meaning of each column in the file: